Duddingston: Local attractions

-The Sheep Heid Inn, usually referred to as the "Sheep's Heid", is said to be Scotland's oldest pub, dating from 1360.
+The Sheep Heid Inn, often referred to as the "Sheep's Heid", is said to be Scotland's oldest pub, dating from 1360 although the core of the current building is 18th century.
 It is named after a snuff box either embellished with, or in the shape of a ram's head presented to the landlord by King James VI in 1580.

 Since 1923, the loch has been a wildlife reserve, managed by the Scottish Wildlife Trust.
 It contains a variety of wildfowl and reedbeds.
 The loch is part of Holyrood Park which is owned by the Scottish Ministers.
 The Scottish Wildlife Trust purchased the adjacent land at Bawsinch in 1971 and expanded the bird sanctuary into this area.

 Dr Neil's Garden is located between Duddingston Kirk and the Loch.
-Doctors Andrew and Nancy Neil were awarded the Queen Elizabeth, the Queen Mother Medal by the Royal Caledonian Horticultural Societyfor their practice and research in medicinal plants.
+Doctors Andrew and Nancy Neil were awarded the Queen Elizabeth, the Queen Mother Medal by the Royal Caledonian Horticultural Society for their practice and research in medicinal plants.

+Duddingston Kirk dates largely from the 12th century, though it is believed a place of worship existed on the site even earlier.
+The present building was substantially rebuilt in 1631 and again in the 19th century, retaining many historic features including its crow-stepped gables and distinctive bell-cot.
+For centuries the Kirk was the spiritual heart of the village, serving generations of local families and landowners.
+It remains an active parish church today and is closely associated with several notable Scottish figures, including Dr Henry Duncan, founder of the world’s first savings bank.